atanasgiliev/atanasgiliev.github.io/content/medea.md

 MEDEA
 	Why dost thou shake the bars upon these gates, Seeking thy sons and me who sealed their fates?
-Cease now – if thou wouldst ask a thing of me,
+Cease now—if thou wouldst ask a thing of me,
 [1320]	Then speak, or rather grant that I go free.
 Thou shalt not drag me from this sacred coach;
 Helios guards me from thy harsh reproach.

 JASON
-	Most loathsome woman, hated and abhorred–
+	Most loathsome woman, hated and abhorred
 By me, by men, and every holy lord,
 [1325]	Thou who hast murdered those thy womb once fed, Thy babes lie cold, thy hand has struck them dead.
 Thy crime is done, thy hands are steeped in shame,
 Yet still, thou darest speak Helios' name?
-I wish thee dead– for now at last I see
+I wish thee dead for now at last I see
 [1330]	How mad I was to bring thee home with me.
 Thou art a wretch who made thy father fall,
 And now bringest death and ruin on us all.